shruti2126/FetchRewards-Points/README.md

 # Help

 Refer to comments in project for more clarity about endpoints, routes, schema/model and database connection.
-If you need help Building request using the Postman app interface, learn about it here --> <https://learning.postman.com/docs/sending-requests/requests/>
+If you need help building requests using the Postman application/extension learn about it here --> <https://learning.postman.com/docs/sending-requests/requests/>